MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - -1 – Unknown error
   -    0 – The application is compliant with the organization policies
   - 1 – The application is not compliant with the organization policies
-  - 2 – Service related failures
+  - 2 – Service-related failures
-  - 3 – Network related failures
+  - 3 – Network-related failures
   - 4 – Application failed to retrieve authentication token
   - 5 – The response has not been yet received from the service
   - 6 – The company portal application needs to be installed